 NAS (network-attached storage) devices are like setting up your personal cloud storage.
 Consider it as a big external hard drive connected to your home network.
-You store all your files on NAS and access them over the internet as and when needed.
+You store all your files on NAS and access them over the internet or from any device in your home.
 This method is great for file sharing and backing up multiple computers.
 If you want to, you can even configure your NAS to access files via FTP and/or web browsers.

 Pros: Access any file remotely without the need of host machine being kept on.
-The NAS should be turned no and be able to access the internet for you to fetch files, though.
+The NAS should be turned ON and be able to access the internet for you to fetch files, though.

 Cons: NAS are expensive and designed for being accessed from the local network.
 Remote FTP should not be the only reason why you should buy a NAS.
 But if you already have one, then it makes sense to use it to fetch files remotely over the internet.

 Most routers these days come with a USB port where you can plug in the external drive or a pen drive and then access all its contents from anywhere in the world.
 To get this setup working, you need to enable remote sharing and setup dynamic DNS on your router.
 If you are not familiar with home networking, the following video will help or check out this step by step tutorial.